 In the book, Queering the Pitch: The new Gay and Lesbian Musicology by Philip Brett, it is further explained how even playing music plays a role in personal identities.
 Brett explains the connection between sexual identity and identifying as a musician.
 He compares the statement of coming-out as “I’m queer” can have as similar effect as coming-out as “I’m musical.”
 He proceeds to explain, that both sayings make you feel vulnerable, therefore, it becomes a part of your identity.
 As you can see, the connection between sexual identity and identifying as a musician can result in similar vulnerabilities.

 Furthermore, queer composers have been overlooked considering they have made remarkable achievements in music.
 For example, Leonard Bernstein, whose sexuality was kept secret for many years, was a composer who lived through repression and hatred during his lifetime as a young composer.
-It became a challenge for the composer to continue his exposure, however, his music has captivated many listeners to overlook these prejudice views.
+Therefore, it became a challenge for the composer to spread his work.
+However, his music was powerful enough to have captivated many listeners to overlook these prejudice views.

-In conclusion, human sexuality, gender, and musicology are all connected in one way or another, from the perspective of the performer to the composer.
+In conclusion, human sexuality, gender, may be stigmatized in music and musicology but are all connected in one way or another, from the perspective of the performer to the composer.

 Judith Peraino, and Suzanne G. Cusick.
 Music and Sexuality.
 Journal of the American Musicological Society 66, no. 3 (2013): 825-72. doi:10.1525/jams.2013.66.3.825.